pierreprinetti/certbot/README.md

   -d nginx:mainline-alpine
 ```

-Example configuration for `example.com` in your dockerized nginX:
+Example configuration for `example.com` in your dockerized nginx:

 ```
 server {